bayramcicek/bayramcicek.github.io/1_about.markdown

 ---

 Hi.
 I'm Bayram Çiçek. <br>

-I'm currently doing my summer internship at LibreOffice as a Google Summer of Code Student.
+I graduated with a bachelor's degree in Computer Science from Çanakkale Onsekiz Mart University.
+I've successfully completed my internship at LibreOffice as a Google Summer of Code 2021 student.
+Currently, I'm contributing to LibreOffice and Collabora Online.

 ___